-Student organizations at Aquinas exist in order to enrich the academic experience and allow for opportunities that cannot be met through House Life.
+Student organizations at Aquinas exist in order to enrich the academic experience.
 They must be in full accord with the mission of the College and the teachings of the Roman Catholic Church.
-Activities that are social in nature normally are initiated through House Life or Student Activities Board.
-Speakers for student organizations or House lectures must be preapproved by the Coordinator of Student Activities in consultation with the Vice President for Student Life.
+Activities that are social in nature normally are initiated through the Student Activities Board.
+Speakers for student organizations must be pre-approved by the Director of Student Affairs.